kovdavid/dalsik/README.md

 * TapDance - registers as different key based on the number of taps within short time
 * Multimedia and system (power-off, sleep, wake-up) keys
 * Split keyboard support via I2C or single-wire serial
+* Automatic master/slave election (based on the USB cable)

 ### 3. Flashing
 To flash the atmega32u4, use the [Arduino IDE](https://www.arduino.cc/en/main/software).